evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 [Run Tests](run-tests.md)
 {% endcontent-ref %}

-# Test Suites or Reports?

-**Reports** and **Test Suites** are complementary.
-You can choose one option or use both.

-**Reports** are best for debugging, exploratory, and ad hoc analytics.
-They focus on interactive visualizations and don’t require setting conditions upfront.
-Use them to run evaluations during experiments and compare datasets, models, or prompts.

-**Test Suites** are best for automation, like CI/CD checks.
-Use them when you can set up conditions upfront (or derive them from the reference dataset).
-Tests force you to think through what you expect from your data and systems, and you can run them at scale, only reacting to failure alerts.

-You can also use both Reports and Test Suites together.
-For example, run Tests for automated checks and if they fail, use Reports for visual debugging.

 # Descriptors

 When evaluating text data, you'll need **Descriptors**.
 A Descriptor is a row-level score that assesses a specific quality or dimension of the text.